Tyche

 extensive enforcement powers.
 The reformers translated the Bible

-out of Greek, Hebrew, and Latin and popularized it as sacred
+out of Greek, Hebrew, and Latin and popularized it as a sacred

 personification of God